aimhubio/aimstack.io/posts/aim-v3-16-—-run-messages-in-ui-tensorboard-real-time-sync-integration-with-hugging-face-datasets.md

 title: Aim v3.16 — Run messages in UI, TensorBoard real-time sync, integration with Hugging Face Datasets
 image: https://miro.medium.com/v2/resize:fit:1400/format:webp/1*G-AzW2_QT8nvsgLUQH9JeA.png
-description: Excited to announce Aim v3.16 is out! 🚀
+description: "🚀 Aim v3.16 is out!
+Users will be able to view all Run messages right in the UI.
+Integration of Aim with TensorBoard, Hugging Face Datasets, Acme, Stable-Baselines3. "
 draft: false
 ---
 Hey community, excited to announce Aim v3.16 is out! 🚀 It is packed with new integrations and key enhancements.